 However, men were sometimes able to choose their bride.
 Marriage back then was not based on love; most marriages were political arrangements.
 Husbands and wives were generally strangers until they first met.
 If love was involved at all, it came after the couple had been married.
 Even if love did not develop through marriage, the couple generally developed a friendship of some sort.

-The arrangement of marriage was done by the children's parents.
-In the middle ages, children were married at a young age.
-Girls were as young as 12 when they married, and boys as young as 17.
+The arrangement of marriage was done by the bride and groom's parents.
+In the middle ages, girls were typically in their teens when they married, and boys were in their early twenties.
 The arrangement of the marriage was based on monetary worth.
 The family of the girl who was to be married would give a dowry, or donation, to the boy she was to marry.
-The dowry would go with her at the time of the marriage and stay with the boy forever.
+The dowry would be presented to the groom at the time of the marriage.

 After the marriage was arranged, a wedding notice was posted on the door of the church.
 The notice was put up to ensure that there were no grounds for prohibiting the marriage.
 The notice stated who was to be married, and if anyone knew any reasons the two could not marry they were to come forward with the reason.
 If the reason was a valid one, the wedding would be prohibited.

 There were several reasons for prohibiting a marriage.
 One reason was consanguinity, meaning the couple was too closely related.
 If the boy or the girl had taken a monastic or religious vow, the marriage was than also prohibited.
 Other reasons that prohibited marriage, but were not grounds for a divorce, were rape, adultery and incest.
 A couple could also not be married during a time of fasting, such as lent or advent, and a couple could not be married by someone who had killed someone.